weiluntsai0116/event-mesh/README.md

 - [ ] Advanced filtering and search
 - [ ] Event calendar integration
 - [ ] Push notifications for new events

-## 🤝 Contributing

-This is a hackathon project.
-Feel free to fork and extend the functionality!

-## 📄 License

-MIT License - feel free to use this project for your own hackathon or learning purposes.